 How relevant are USFs in mature markets?

-Liberalised markets and private-sector investment have delivered telecommunication services to the majority of the world’s population, a trend that the industry considers will continue.
+Liberalised markets and private-sector investment have delivered telecommunication services to the majority of the world’s population, a trend that is expected to continue2.

 Reducing regulatory and cost barriers is critical to increase the reach of mobile networks and achieve greater connectivity.
 For example, governments can help by removing sector-specific taxes, stimulating demand and developing the supporting infrastructure.

 USFs should only be considered once all policy and regulatory measures to maximise coverage through market-driven mechanisms have been exhausted and after a careful assessment of alternative mechanisms, such as coverage obligations and reverse spectrum auctions.